UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 For now, we'll see how we can build a simple pipeline to find the shortest file in terms of number of lines.
-We start by adding the `-l` flag (this looks confusing in the shell, but this is the letter 'l' not the number) to get only the number of lines, not the number of words and bytes:
+We start by adding the `-l` flag (this looks confusing in the shell, but this is a lower-case letter L, not the number one) to get only the number of lines, not the number of words and bytes:

 ~~~~